|

 The Library

-The library at Arundel Castle
+Arundel Castle library

 The Private Chapel

-Constructed between 1890 and 1903, with inspiration from Salisbury, one of Britain’s best cathedrals, visitors can’t tour the private chapel.
-However, you can enjoy views from the walkway above.
-The private chapel is closed to the public because it is used exclusively by the family for special occasions such as christenings and mass.
+While we couldn’t walk through, we could enjoy views from the walkway above.
+The Private Chapel is closed to the public because it is used exclusively by the family for special occasions such as christenings and mass.

 The Private Chapel was used daily for family and household morning and evening prayers in the early years of the 20th Century and Mass was celebrated here on Sundays and feast days until c.1960 when the shortage of priests compelled regular Mass here to cease.

-The private chapel has amazing early English Gothic architecture.
+We mavelled at the early English Gothic architecture.
 The stained glass is superb and mimics those at Canterbury Cathedral.
 Purbeck marble was extensively used in the construction of the chapel, giving it a monarchical feel.

-The private chapel
+Arundel Castle private chapel

 Queen Victoria’s Bedroom